sgost/contentconcepts-data/services/academic_editing.md

 key: academic_editing
 parentType: technical
 seo:
-  title: English Editing and Proofreading Services for academics in India
+  title: English Editing and Proofreading Services in India for research paper & manuscript
   description: Academic English editing and proofreading services in India at affordable prices.
 Why pay in dollar when you can pay in rupee?
   keywords:
     - English editing